Yolazega/LocalTax-AI-Assistant/README.md

 ## 🧩 Example Use Case

-> User receives a PDF invoice by email ➜ The IMAP reader downloads it ➜ OCR parser scans it ➜ Vector store matches it to a payment ➜ OpenAI trainer clarifies tax logic ➜ Mapper prepares WISO fields ➜ RPA auto-fills ➜ User checks and submits via ELSTER.
+> User receives a PDF invoice by email ➜ The IMAP reader downloads it ➜ OCR parser scans it ➜ Vector store matches it to a payment ➜ OpenAI trainer clarifies tax logic ➜ Mapper prepares tax software fields ➜ RPA auto-fills ➜ User checks and submits to tax authorities.

+**Note:** The system uses WISO (Germany) as the primary example, but can be adapted for tax software in other countries (TurboTax, TaxAct, UFile, etc.).

 ## ✅ Deployment